You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 Here’s why Scanova is the perfect tool for your QR Code campaign:

-1. Error Correction: Built-in backup for your message
+1. Error Correction: Built-in backup for your message!

 Think of error correction as a safety net for your QR Code.
 Even if it gets a little damaged, Scanova’s codes have extra information embedded that helps smartphones rebuild the message and understand it perfectly.

-2. Design Freedom: Make your code stand out
+2. Design Freedom: Make your code stand out!

 First impressions matter, and a bland QR Code might get ignored.
-With Scanova, you can ditch the boring black-and-white squares and add your logo, brand colors, or a call to action to make your QR Code pop and grab attention, and at the same time, you can make them more resilient with our error correction features.
+With Scanova, you can ditch boring black-and-white squares and add your logo, brand colors, or a call to action to your QR Code.

-3. Security you can trust: Keeping your data safe
+3. Security you can trust: Keeping your data safe!

 QR Codes can hold sensitive information like contact details or login credentials.
 Scanova takes data privacy very seriously.
-We adhere to strict compliances like GDPR, SOC 2, and ISO 27001: 2013 to protect your information.

 4. Free and paid options: Find your perfect fit

-5. Easy to use: No tech headaches here
+5. Easy to use: No tech headaches here!

 Pro Tip: Don’t settle for a basic QR Code generator.
 Choose Scanova and create QR Codes that are both smart and stylish.
 Visit Scanova today and see the difference!

-2. Create a QR Code
+2. Create an error correction QR Code

 Using the Scanova QR Code generator, here’s how you can do it:

-a.
-Go to Scanova
+I. Go to Scanova.

 3. Custom logo design (optional)